Private rented housing

-If you have not been able to find housing association accommodation through Homes Direct and are considering renting privately, this section will help you to get started and to understand your rights.
+If you have not been able to find a housing association home through Homes Direct and rent, or are considering, renting privately, this section will help you to understand your rights.

 As a tenant, you have a right* to:

-- the right to live in a property in a good state of repair - your landlord should make repairs and maintain the property
+- live in a property in a good state of repair - find out how to make a private rented accommodation complaint if your landlord does not repair/maintain the property.

-- the right to access information about your tenancy at any time
+- access information about your tenancy at any time.

-If you are thinking of moving into a house in multiple occupation (that is rented out to five or more people, who form two or more families, and who share facilities such as a bathroom, kitchen, sink or toilet) it must have an HMO licence.
+If you are thinking of moving into a house in multiple occupation (that is rented out to five or more people, who form two or more families, and who share facilities such as a bathroom, kitchen, sink or toilet) you need to make sure it has an HMO licence.
 View our HMO register.

 * Always keep up your rental payments as if you fail to pay rent or breach other terms of your tenancy agreement you can lose your legal rights as a tenant.